philosowaffle/obisidian-work-template/002 meta/vault specification/Meeting Notes.md

+---
+aliases:
+  - Meeting Note
+---
 # Meeting Notes

  Individual note files are created for each Meeting.
-This is primarily to help keep Project notes shorter and notes in general more atomic.
+This is primarily to help keep [[Project Notes]] shorter and notes in general more atomic.

 There are currently three types of meeting notes: